brightdigit/MistKit/README.md

 - [x] Modifying Records (records/modify)
 - [x] Fetching Records Using a Query (records/query)
 - [x] Fetching Records by Record Name (records/lookup)
-- [x] Fetching Current User (users/current)
+- [x] Fetching Current User Identity (users/caller)

 # Installation

 Swift Package Manager is Apple's decentralized dependency manager to integrate libraries to your Swift projects.
-It is now fully integrated with Xcode 11
+It is now fully integrated with Xcode 11.

-To integrate into your project using SPM, specify it in your Package.swift file:
+To integrate **MistKit** into your project using SPM, specify it in your Package.swift file:

 ```swift
 let package = Package(